Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

-Thereafter, if passenger group $p$ need to transfer from the MAV assigned to trip $k$ on line $l$ to trip $k'$ on line $l'$ at transfer corridor $g$, the departure time of the transfer-in trip has to be later than the arrival time of the transfer-out trip.
-Lastly, following the assumption that passengers always board the first available trip, it is necessary to characterize the sequence of the actual lines and corresponding trips taken by the passenger group $p$ throughout the journey.
-Therefore, we have
+Thereafter, if passenger group $p$ needs to transfer from the MAV assigned to trip $k$ on line $l$ to trip $k'$ on line $l'$ at transfer corridor $g$, the departure time $d_{k',i'}^{l'}$ of the transfer-in trip has to be later than the arrival time $a_{k,i}^{l}$ of the transfer-out trip.
+To model this, we introduce a binary variable $\pi^{g}_{k,k'}$, which indicates whether passengers have the opportunity to transfer from the MAV assigned to trip $k$ to the other MAV allocated to trip $k'$ at transfer corridor $g$.
+This condition is formulated by the following constraints: